Savadow/100-Days-of-Code/README.md

 > Treasure Island: A simple text based game about treasure seeking

 - `day_4.py`
-> Rock, Paper, Scissors A simple game of RPS
+> Rock, Paper, Scissors: A simple game of RPS

 - `day_5.py`
 > PyPassword Generator: A program generates a random password based on some criteria